fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 average at a company, so you may have already worked at two or three companies by the time you are done.

+## Poor Exit Opportunities
-On the other hand, if you take on a scholarship, you will almost be in your thirties by the time you are done with your bond.
+If you take on a scholarship, you will almost be in your thirties by the time you are done with your bond.
 It can be challenging to make headway into the industry now if your prior job experiences and taskings are not relevant, which may be something that is out of your control.
 It is also a problem if your agency is in a sensitive area like defense because you cannot share about the work that you have done.
 There are also a lot of "bad habits" that you may pick up from bureaucratic government agencies which can cause companies to believe that you are not a good cultural fit and overlook your candidacy.
 Finally, I don't mean to sound ageist, but when you are in your thirties with no industry experience on your belt and you are competing against much younger and hungrier fresh college graduates for jobs, the odds are not really in your favor.
 This fact may encourage scholars to continue staying in their jobs out of fear of competition, and before you know it, you've spent your entire career there.

 ## Blocked from Achieving Your Fullest Potential
 You want the option to go to where your work matters most and where you can make